-As you start to take your personal branding more seriously, the photography you use within your business to promote your business will become more important.
-With your LinkedIn Profile, you can have a headshot photo AND a background image, which should have the same look and feel as your website and the banner pages on your social media profiles.
+As you start to take your personal branding more seriously, the photography you use will become more important.
+With your LinkedIn Profile, you can have a headshot photo AND a background image, which should have the same look and feel as your organisation’s website and the banner pages on your social media profiles.
 Here’s how you can make the most of this feature for your LinkedIn Profile.

 How to Access the Background Image on Your LinkedIn Profile

 The background photo appears above the top section of your profile.
-Like many of the key features on your LinkedIn Profile, you can’t edit your background photo from a mobile device, but you can make changes from your desktop.
+You are best to make changes from your desktop.
 While 60% of users access LinkedIn from their profiles, if you are dealing with corporate decision makers, I encourage you to make any profile changes from your desktop, and then view these from your mobile, so you understand how your public profile can be viewed from both options.
 If you have a tablet, also check how your profile looks from LinkedIn’s App or via the linkedin.com website.
 As with most browsers, the display of the image may change based on the size of your web browser window and screen resolution.

 - Click the Me icon at the top of your LinkedIn homepage.